 You have confirmed pregnancy and now embarking on a whirlwind journey for the next nine months.
-Pregnancy is full of ups and downs, thoughts and emotions, aches and pains and finding comfort with plant medicine can help ease some of those tough pregnancy symptoms and offer relief to the mental stresses an expectant mama can experience during this time.
+Pregnancy is full of ups and downs, thoughts and emotions and aches and pains.
+Finding comfort using aromatic remedies can help ease some of those tough pregnancy symptoms and offer relief to the mental stresses an expectant mama can experience during this time.

 There are many changes happening in the body during pregnancy, especially during the first trimester.
-Cells are multiplying and hormones are raging which can leave you feeling fatigued, nauseated and overwhelmed.
-Whether you are a frequent essential oil user or you are interested in using them during your pregnancy and birth, it is really important to take in as much information about these powerful and potent plant materials.
-Safety and education is always extremely important when using essential oils, especially during pregnancy.
+Cells are multiplying and hormones are raging which can leave Mama-to-be fatigued, nauseated and overwhelmed.
+Aromatic remedies offer incredible benefits and can be used during Pregnancy and birth, as long as they are used safely and correctly.

-During this three part series, I discuss some of the benefits of using essential oils during each stage of pregnancy, which oils are safe to use and some of my own recipes and tips I used during my pregnancy which I found really helped me.
+It goes without saying that using essential oils safely is always an important part of Aromatherapy, and this is especially true during Pregnancy.
+During this three part series, I discuss the benefits of using essential oils during each trimester of pregnancy, safe oils to use, and I also share my own recipes I have used during both of my pregnancies.

 *As always, please make sure you have the go-ahead from your medical practitioner before using essential oils or any of the recipes mentioned in this blog.
 While I am a Certified Aromatherapy Health Practitioner, I am not a Doctor, therefore I highly recommend you have a discussion with a medical professional first*

 Firstly, essential oils are wonderful to use during pregnancy and birth, and offer incredible benefits.

 Essential oils can: